 Building a resilient strategy

 A competitive salary is only part of the package.
-Forward-thinking businesses aren’t just offering insurance; they are integrating it into their cultural narrative as a signal that they care for their people’s health and time.
+Forward‑thinking businesses are not just offering insurance.
+They are integrating it into their cultural narrative as a signal that they care for their people’s health and time.

-Ready to explore how we can future-proof your reward strategy?
+If you want to future‑proof your reward strategy, now is the time to act.
 Let’s build a proposal that works for your team and your bottom line.
-Visit insuremyhealth.uk or call 0333 808 8588.
+Visit insuremyhealth.uk or call 0333 8808 588.

 Sources & further reading